Can you be forced into a care home?

 If you do not have mental capacity, perhaps due to your having later-stage dementia, a serious mental health issue or disability, then doctors and other health care professionals may work with your family to decide where is best for you.
 This may be in a care home.

 However, you still have rights under the Mental Capacity Act 2005.
-You must be assumed to be able to make decisions unless proper medical assessment shows otherwise, and any decisions made for you must be with your best interests and preferences in mind.
+You must be assumed to be able to make decisions unless proper medical assessment shows otherwise.
+Any decisions made for you must be with your best interests and preferences in mind.
 In the case that you have appointed a Lasting Power of Attorney for Health and Welfare then they will be able to make this decision for you; many people choose their partner or other close relative for this role.
 If you had not appointed them prior to losing mental capacity, they may still be able to win the right to choose for you through a deputyship order.

 Respite care after a hospital stay